ongres/stackgres/doc/content/en/06-crd-reference/06-sgbackup/_index.md

 showToc: true
 ---

-## Creating a backup
+The `SGBackup` custom resource represents a backup of the Postgres cluster.

-The backup CR represent a backup of the cluster.
-Backups are created automatically by the CronJob generated using the settings in [backup configuration](#configuration) or manually by creating a backup CR.
+Backups are created automatically by a cron job configured using the settings in the [backup configuration](#configuration) or manually by creating a backup custom resource.

 ___